aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-run/_index.md

 ﻿---
 title: "Update properties of a Run object in a Word document"
+second_title: " online"
+articleTitle: "Update properties of a Run object"
+linktitle: "Update properties of a Run object"
 type: docs
 url: /paragraphs/update-run/
-description: "Update properties of a Run object in a Word document"
+description: "Update properties of a Run object in a Word document programmatically via Cloud API."
 weight: 140
 ---